Getting Certified Is a Three Step Process

 - Step 2 is to complete your in-water skill-development training.
 This takes place in a swimming pool or similar body of confined water.
 Here you will learn the fundamental skills that every diver needs to know.
 (It’s also a lot of fun.)

-- Step 3 is complete the open-water training dives under the supervision of your SDI Instructor.
+- Step 3 is complete four or more open-water training dives under the supervision of your Padi Instructor.
 Here you will apply what you have learned during your academic and skill-development sessions, while learning practical lessons that can only be gained through real-world experience in open water.